netauth/docs/src/commands/groups/modify-group.md

 ## Help Text

 ```
-modify-group --name <name> [fields-to-be-modified]
+modify-group --group <name> [fields-to-be-modified]
 Modify a group by updating the named fields to the provided values.
   -display_name string
         Group displayName (default "NO_CHANGE")
+  -group string
+        Name of the group to modify
   -managed_by string
         Group that manages this group (default "NO_CHANGE")
-  -name string
-        Name of the group to modify
 ```

 ## Usage